Daxiongmao87/legend-lore-foundry/README.md

 ## Installation and Setup

 After installing the module, navigate to the module settings in Foundry VTT to enter your OpenAI API key and configure the desired settings for AI models and content generation preferences.

+For local LLM, provide the url (usually localhost:PORT), and disable https.
+Please note this feature is experimental, and your results are dependant on the model and settings you use.
+If the response from your LLM is not formatted right, or the model hallucinates, or stops generating because it has reached its context limit, the JSON will fail to parse.

 ## Usage